Kurai27/2020_5BI_Team5_ChatDocumentation/docs/Software_Requirements_Specification.md

 #### 3.2 - Performance Requirements

 _Maintainability_ : Changes made to the client can be adopted without altering the server application.
-Changes to the protocol itself, such as packet length, adding a new type of packet or deleting an unused one, will lead to changes in the code of both clients and server.
+Changes to the protocol itself, such as packet length, adding a new type of packet or deleting an unused one, will lead to changes in the code of the client, more specifically to the protocol definition.

 #### 3.3 - Security Requirements